dahga/Little-Bits/README.md

 ### The Software Developer and Maintainer
 - Easy to deploy and make changes as needed
-- Supports different differnt platforms (i.e Android and IOS devices)
+- Supports different platforms (i.e Android and IOS devices)
 - Little operating costs